 Best Dinner Spot in Amsterdam – Foodhallen

 We lucked out being right next door to this amazing gem of a place called the Foodhallen.
 As the name suggests, it’s a hall of food.
-But not just any food, amazing dishes from all over the world and great booze options as well.
+But not just any food, amazing dishes from all over the world, and great booze options as well.
 Our suggestion is getting a few small appetizers from a handful of places.
 DIY tapas!
+They even had vegan fast food!

 Final Tips for Visiting Amsterdam